 To determine the ACN of an aircraft on flexible or rigid pavement, both the aircraft gross weight and the subgrade strength category must be known.
-The chart in Section 7.10.1 shows that for a 777F aircraft with gross weight of 700,000 lb on a medium strength subgrade (Code B), the flexible pavement ACN is 60.
-In Section 7.10.4, for the same aircraft weight and medium subgrade strength (Code B), the rigid pavement ACN is 70.
+The chart in Section 7.10.1 shows that for a 777-200LR aircraft with gross weight of 575,000 lb on a medium strength subgrade (Code B), the flexible pavement ACN is 45.7, which rounded to the nearest whole number is reported as 46.
+In Section 7.10.2, for the same aircraft weight and medium subgrade strength (Code B), the rigid pavement ACN is 52.1, which rounded to the nearest whole number is reported as 52.

-The following table provides ACN data in tabular format similar to the one used by ICAO in the "Aerodrome Design Manual Part 3, Pavements."
-If the ACN for an intermediate weight between taxi weight and empty fuel weight of the aircraft is required, Figures 7.10.1 through 7.10.6 should be consulted.
+The following table provides ACN data in tabular format similar to the one used by ICAO in Doc 9157-AN/901, Aerodrome Design Manual, Part 3, "Pavements," Second Edition, 1983.
+If the ACN for an intermediate weight between the maximum taxi weight and the minimum weight specified in the table is required, Sections 7.10.1 through 7.10.6 should be consulted.